Disclosure Policy and IR Policy

 ①Disclosure in accordance with Financial Instruments and Exchange Act

-- Disclosure of corporate information (securities reports, quarterly reports, internal control reports and extraordinary reports)
+- Disclosure of corporate information (securities reports, quarterly reports, internal control reports and extraordinary reports, etc.)

-- Disclosure of tender offer (tender offer notification and position statements)
+- Disclosure of tender offer (tender offer notification and position statements, etc.)

-- Disclosure of large volume possession of shares (large shareholding reports and change reports)
+- Disclosures related to ownership of a large volume of shares (large shareholding reports and holdings change reports, etc.)

-②Disclosure in accordance with Companies Act (financial statements, consolidated financial statements, business reports and supplementary schedules)
+②Disclosure in accordance with Companies Act (notices of ordinary General Meeting of Shareholders, financial statements, consolidated financial statements, business reports and supplementary schedules, etc.)

-- Decision Information (issuance of stock, payback, dividends, mergers, company split, stock exchange, business transfer, acquisitions, business collaborations and tender offers)
+- Decision Information (issuance of stock, acquisition of own stock, dividends, mergers, demergers, stock swap, business transfer, acquisitions, business alliances, takeover bids, etc.)

-- Occurrence Information (loss or damage caused by disaster, arising lawsuits or court decisions, bad debts, suspension of trading with suppliers)
+- Occurrence Information (loss or damage caused by disaster, filing of lawsuits or court decisions, bad debts, suspension of trade with business partners, etc.)

-- Financial Results Information (content of financial results, adjustments of business performance and dividends prospects)
+- Earnings Information (content of financial results, revision of earnings and dividends forecasts, etc.)

 (3) Voluntary Disclosure

-Integrated Reports/Annual Reports, Shareholders' Reports, Mid-term Management Plan
+Integrated Reports/Annual Reports, Shareholders' Reports, Mid-Term Management Strategy, etc.

 4. Disclosure Committee

-A disclosure committee is to be set up in order to construct, maintain and control a proper information disclosure system.
-The committee has a chairman who is a representative director nominated by the Company President and is also controlled directly by the Company President.
-The disclosure committee operates and formulates general rules and basic policies for disclosure, constructs and adjusts the company structure concerning statutory disclosure and timeliness of disclosure, as well as decides the significance and validity of statutory disclosure and the timeliness of such disclosure.
+The Company’s Disclosure Committee has been set up in order to construct, maintain and manage a proper information disclosure system.
+The committee is chaired by a Representative Director nominated by the President, and operates under the direct control of the President.
+The committee formulates general rules and basic policies for disclosure, constructs and adjusts the company structure concerning statutory disclosure and the timely disclosure, and also assesses the significance and validity of statutory disclosure and timely disclosure.

 (1) Dealing with Rumors in the Market